 In an effort to match the sales of the new Chevy Task Force Pickups that had debuted last year, Ford's F-Series trucks were revamped for the 1956 model year.
 Along with a new grille, the most noticeable change was the "Full Wrap" windshield, which extended over to the door posts, increasing the field of vision.
 A "Full Wrap" window was also available for the rear window, and today is one of the most sought-after options.
 6,200 F100's came equipped with the larger rear window.

 By increasing bore to 3.62" and stroke to 3.30", the Y-Block now displaced 272-cid.
 Three versions of the enlarged V-8 were offered: a light-duty 2-bbl, a heavy-duty 2-bbl, and a heavy-duty 4-bbl producing 167-horsepower.

-Other changes for 1956 included a switch from 6 to 12 volt electrical systems.
+Other changes for 1956 Ford trucks included an upgrade from 6 to 12 volt electrical systems.
 Vacuum-style windshield wipers were discontinued in favor of the more reliable electric-motor wipers.
 Inside, a restyled dashboard improved driver's visibility.
 Also new was Ford's "Lifeguard Steering Wheel", whose deep-dish design put a greater distance between the center hub and driver's chest.
 Other safety items included new door latches and optional seat belts.
-The 223-cid six-cylinder became the standard engine.
-Over 137,000 F100s were produced in 1956, the last year of fat-fendered Ford trucks.
+The 223-cid six-cylinder was now the standard engine.
+Over 137,000 F100s were produced in 1956, the last year of the "fat-fender" Ford trucks.